Loading Results

 Transcatheter Aortic Valve Replacement (TAVR) for Aortic Stenosis

-What is TAVR?
+What Is TAVR?

-- Light sedation and local anesthesia
+• Light sedation and local anesthesia.

-- Lower heart and lung complications
+• Lower risk of heart and lung complications.

-- Shorter time in the hospital
+• Shorter time in the hospital.

-- Fantastic improvement in patient quality of life
+• Improvement in patient quality of life.

 University Hospitals Featured on The Doctors